kaneisgreat/KaneBot/README.md

 * Play music from provided links
 * Play the card game, War, with another mentioned user
 ### Commands
-To initiate a command start all commands with "[k]" Here is the list of all currently availabe commands:
+To initiate a command, start all commands with "[k]".
+Here is the list of all currently availabe commands:
 #### Create Messages
 * ping